-16.3.1 Skip Lists
+16.2.2 Skip Lists

-Skip Lists are designed to overcome a basic limitation of array-based and linked lists: Either search or update operations require linear time.
+In this section we will present a probabilistic search structure called the Skip List.
+Like BSTs, Skip Lists are designed to overcome a basic limitation of array-based and linked lists: Either search or update operations require linear time.
 The Skip List is an example of a probabilistic data structure, because it makes some of its decisions at random.